 - a fever

 - increasing amounts of blood on toilet paper

-The doctor may be able to identify the issue based on visual inspection alone.
-Or, they may need a small tissue sample for analysis.
+The doctor may be able to identify the issue based on visual inspection alone, or they may need a small tissue sample for analysis.

 Various issues can cause a bump to form in, on, or around the anus.
-Most of these causes are treatable, and some are more serious than others.
+Most of these causes are treatable, although some are more serious than others.
 A person should not ignore persistent anal bleeding or discomfort.

 People who experience changes in bowel movements, anal bleeding, or severe pain should contact a doctor.